LiquidAI-project/energy-demo/README.md

   - Limited adaptability due to centralized decision-making.
   - Delayed responses to sudden changes in price or user behavior.

-### 2. Liquid AI-Based Optimization
+### 2. Liquid AI-Based Optimization Simulation
 - Optimization intelligence is **moved to the edge**, using **WebAssembly (WASM)** modules.
 - The orchestrator sends intelligence (WASM) to local smart devices and controllers.
 - The system adapts **in real-time** to:
   - **Spot electricity prices**
   - **Grid demand fluctuations**
-  - **User comfort preferences**
+  - **Intelligent Scheduling**

 This mode highlights:
+- Decentralized local computation and data protection
-- Privacy-preserving local decision-making
+- Local decision-making and adaptability
-- Real-time responsiveness
+- Energy cost optimization through intelligent scheduling
-- Dynamic scheduling of devices with updated energy use graphs
+- Demonstrating the practical benefits using energy as use case

 <img width="564" alt="Screenshot 2025-06-26 at 7 21 02 AM" src="https://github.com/user-attachments/assets/0072e62c-f3b8-4fce-859b-c65104577de3" />